Can I Add My Girlfriend or Boyfriend to My Health Insurance?

 Gather Required Documentation

 You'll need proof of domestic partnership or civil union, evidence of shared financial responsibilities (like joint bank accounts or lease agreements) and sometimes an affidavit of domestic partnership.
-You must also demonstrate cohabitation and a committed relationship.
+You'll also need to demonstrate cohabitation and a committed relationship.

 3. 3